gnunn1/tilix-web/_manual/customlinks.md

 id: customlinks
 layout: default
 ---
-Tilix allows customer hyperlinks to be defined using regular expressions.
-These links can then be clicked on to launch an application.
+Tilix allows custom hyperlinks to be defined using regular expressions.
+These links can then be clicked on to launch an application passing information from the match to the application.

 When configuring the application to be launched, the token ```$0``` can be used to represent the match obtained from the regular expression.
 If the regular expression includes groups then ```$1``` is the first group, ```$2``` the second group, etc.